tristanic/isolde/isolde/docs/source/commands/isolde_restrain.rst

    list of other (non-hydrogen) atom names with the customAtomNames argument, but this should rarely be necessary.

-If *templateAtoms* is provided, steps 2-6 are performed.
-Otherwise, step 5 is performed using the model as its own template.
-In this case, if *perChain* is true, only the **intra** chain distances will be restrained, with no restraints between chains.
+If *templateAtoms* is provided and *useCoordinateAlignment* is True, steps 2-6 are performed.
+Otherwise, steps 4-6 are omitted.
+If the model is used as its own reference and *perChain* is true, only the **intra** chain distances will be restrained, with no restraints between chains.